 Current Loras undergraduate students may take two of the four required courses as undergraduates, and the other two must be taken as graduate students.
 After completion of the two courses taken as an undergraduate, you must complete the application process outlined on this webpage in order to continue on and take the remaining courses as graduate students.

-I’m a graduate student in Loras’s Master of Arts in Counseling program.
+I’m a graduate student in Loras’s Master of Arts in Clinical Mental Health Counseling program.
 Can I enroll in this program?

 Yes, you may complete this Addictions track as part of your master’s degree.
 Please work with your advisor to add on this coursework to your program plan.
 No separate application process is needed.